Professional Development Funding

 - Any equipment or other durable resources (e.g., laptops, iPad, lab/studio tools, books) purchased with PDA/ASID funds will become property of the College.
 Please consult with WCTS on electronic devices and software before the purchase is made.

 - Allowable meal expenses include an average maximum food allowance of $75 per day with maximum of $375 in total for food during professional travel.
+For additional specifics, see the Whitman Faculty Handbook.
 Itemized receipts are required.

 - Allowable transportation expenses:

-3. A rental car may be more economical in some situations.
-Whitman's contract with Enterprise and National usually waives drop-off fees; ask Ruth Ladderud for the direct bill code.
-(Please note that gas for vehicles is reimbursed only for rental or College vehicles).
+- Car rental: When faculty require a vehicle for professional development purposes, the standard practice is to rent a car rather than drive a personal vehicle.
+(For more information, see the business office guidelines).
+Whitman's contract with Enterprise and National usually waives drop-off fees; ask Qi Jia for the direct bill code.
+Please note that gas for vehicles is reimbursed only for rental or College vehicles.

-- Reimbursement is allowed for up to $50 per day from a licensed child care provider for child care expenses up to five days.
-(Please check with Ruth Ladderud or Qi Jia before proceeding).
+- Reimbursement is allowed for up to $80 per day from a licensed child care provider for child care expenses up to five days.
+(Please check with Qi Jia before proceeding)

 - A completed and signed IRS Form W-9 must accompany reimbursement requests for invoices from an individual, landlord, or any unincorporated entity, such as childcare providers, non-commercial lodging or independent service providers.
 In the case of JPM credit card purchases for these services, there is no need to obtain a W-9.
 For the work that is completed by a non-U.S. citizen/service provider, a different tax form may be required.
-Please contact Qi Jia/Ruth Ladderud for more information.
+Note the payments to a non-U.S. citizen will take a much longer time to process.
+Please contact Qi Jia for more information.

-Requests to roll over PDA funds must be submitted to the Office of the Provost and Dean of the Faculty, c/o Qi Jia, no later than May 31.
+Requests with detailed justification to roll over PDA funds must be submitted to the Office of the Provost and Dean of the Faculty, c/o Qi Jia, no later than May 15th.
+The maximum amount that can roll over is $2,000.
+The rollover PDA must be used for the designated project and any unused rollover fund will go back to the general pool.

-Reimbursements: Professional development funding is administered through the Provost and Dean of the Faculty Office and the contact point for reimbursement is Ruth Ladderud.
+Reimbursements: Professional development funding is administered through the Provost and Dean of the Faculty Office and the contact point for reimbursement is Qi Jia.
 Itemized receipts should be submitted within 30 days of the completion of any travel.

-Additional ASID funds are available for faculty whose professional needs exceed their PDA or for faculty who do not receive a PDA.
-Visiting faculty receive contract travel funds and are not eligible to apply for ASID funding.
+ASID funds are available for faculty whose professional needs exceed their PDA as well as for visiting faculty who do not have a PDA.

 Requirements for applying for ASID funding: